BunsenFeng/botsay/README.md

 ### Methods

 We provide the implementation of opportunities and risks approaches in the paper.
-Each `approach-<name>` file contains the opportunity approach of detecting bots, while `risk-<name>` file contains the risk approach of manipulating bots.
+Each `approach-<name>.py` file contains the opportunity approach of detecting bots, while `risk-<name>.py` file contains the risk approach of manipulating bots.
 Shared parameters for each approach:

 ```
 -m MODEL, --model MODEL